 Method 4: The Mason Jar Shake Method

-Fill a mason jar about halfway with cold milk.
-Secure the lid tightly and shake vigorously for 30-60 seconds until the milk has doubled in volume and looks frothy.
-Remove the lid and microwave the jar for 30-45 seconds.
+Fill a microwave-safe jar halfway with cold milk.
+Screw the lid on tightly and shake for 30 to 60 seconds until the milk expands.
+Remove the lid before microwaving.
+Heat for 30 to 45 seconds, watching closely so it does not overflow.

 Choosing the Right Milk for Steaming